hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 The `input()` function at last holds the script from exiting.
 To run this script, simply do `$ python webcam_service.py`.

-## Create Turtlebot Client
+## Create Turtlebot Service
 Now let's create an RR service for the turtlebot.
+Create a new file and name it `turtlebot_service.py`.
 First import the RR and other essential libraries at top:
 ```
 import numpy as np
 import RobotRaconteur as RR